Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Results

 Here, we utilize far-infrared magneto-optical spectroscopy (FIRMS) and thermomagnetic measurements to investigate the behavior of KCSO near and within the plateau at $m=1/3$ (see Methods).
-To our surprise, although our crystals are grown using published protocols and chemical disorder ruled out by advanced X-ray diffraction and electron microscopy methods (see SI Secs.~\ref{sec:si:scxrd} and \ref{sec:si:stem}), the measurements reveal sharp spectroscopic fingerprints that can be clearly linked to very low levels of chemical disorder.
+To our surprise, although our crystals are grown using published protocols and chemical disorder ruled out by advanced X-ray diffraction and electron microscopy methods (see Supplementary Sec.
+V and VI ), the measurements reveal sharp spectroscopic fingerprints that can be clearly linked to very low levels of chemical disorder.
 These fingerprints were not seen in previous measurements~\cite{Chen2024}.
 Our optical measurements in the UUD phase reveal two dominant modes accompanied by three satellite modes, as illustrated in Fig.~\ref{fig:1}d and \ref{fig:1}e.
 These satellite modes cannot be explained by clean-system models across three simulation techniques: linear spin wave theory (LSWT), Landau-Lifshitz dynamics (LLD), and exact diagonalization (ED).
 Instead, we develop a disordered-system model that fully captures our experimental observations.
-In this framework, the energy shift between the dominant and satellite modes is proportional to the strength of exchange disorder on nearest-neighbor bonds.
-The large energy shifts in our data suggest that the disorder in our KCSO crystals is more akin to spin vacancies than bond disorder.
-A typically undetectable amount of vacancies---as little as 2.5\%---is sufficient to produce the observed intensity of the satellite modes.
+In this framework, the energy shift between the dominant and satellite modes reflects the nature and strength of exchange disorder on nearest-neighbor bonds.
+The large and discrete energy shifts in our data suggest that the disorder in our crystals is akin to missing bonds or spin vacancies, rather than a distribution of weakened bonds.
+As we illustrate below, a typically small amount of vacancies---as little as 2.3\%---is sufficient to produce the observed intensity of the satellite modes.
 Moreover, magnetization and heat capacity measurements reveal a secondary magnetization plateau state with $m\!<\!1/3$, which is successfully reproduced in classical Monte Carlo (MC) simulations using the vacancy model.

 Our FIRMS results, measured in Faraday geometry ($H \parallel c \equiv z$) at $T\!=\!5$~K, are shown in Fig.~\ref{fig:1}d.
 At low magnetic fields ($0<\mu_0H<3$~T), the system is in the Y phase~\cite{Chen2024}, and the spectra exhibit two broad field-dependent modes that cross at $\mu_0 H \approx$ 3 T. Around 3 T, the system enters the UUD phase and displays much sharper modes, with the two strongest intersecting at $\mu_0H\!=\!9.75$~T. Three satellite modes, running parallel to the main modes, are also observed.
 Above 15 T, an additional mode emerges and broadens with increasing field; we associate this mode with the onset of the V phase~\cite{Chen2024}.
 We determine the energy of major modes at each magnetic field, $E(H)$, using Lorentzian fits, and plot the results on Fig.~\ref{fig:1}e, where the color encodes the parent Y, UUD, or V phase associated with each mode.
 Now, we address the origin of the two strongest modes in the UUD phase.
 The magnetic Hamiltonian of KCSO in that field configuration reads